·

 knead in machine

-• Shape.
-Prepare a baking sheet by lining with parchment paper and sprinkling it with cornmeal.
-Take the dough out of the bread machine and gently shape it into a round or oval loaf.
-The dough will be slightly sticky, but try not to use any flour when shaping it.
-Place on the prepared baking sheet and cover with plastic wrap sprayed with cooking spray.
+• Shape the loaf.
+Prepare a baking sheet by lining it with parchment paper and sprinkling cornmeal over the surface.
+Carefully remove the dough from the bread machine and gently shape it into a round or oval loaf.
+The dough will be slightly sticky, but avoid using flour for shaping.
+Place the dough on the prepared baking sheet.

 • Prep for baking.
-In the morning, preheat the oven to 450 degrees with two racks: one in the center, one in the lower middle.
-Place an empty rimmed baking sheet on the lower rack while the oven is preheating.
-Remove the loaf from the fridge and gently rub with flour.
-Slash the loaf with a lame or sharp serrated knife.
+In the morning, preheat the oven to 450°F (230°C).
+Position two racks: one in the center of the oven and the other in the lower middle.
+Then, place an empty-rimmed baking sheet on the lower rack while the oven is preheating.
+Next, remove the loaf from the fridge.
+Dust it lightly with flour and use a lame or a sharp serrated knife to slash the top of the dough, allowing the loaf to expand during baking.

 dough slashed down center and on side.

 • Bake with steam.
-When the oven has preheated, pour 1 cup of water onto the empty baking sheet to create steam.
-Immediately place the loaf inside, close the door, and bake for 45 minutes.
-Let cool on a wire rack for at least 4 hours before slicing.
-7. Store at room temperature, well wrapped, for up to three days,
+When the oven is fully preheated, carefully pour 1 cup of water into the baking sheet on the lower rack to create steam.
+Immediately place the loaf on the center rack and close the oven door.
+Bake the loaf for 45 minutes until it reaches a deep golden-brown color.
+Remove from the oven and allow the bread to cool on a wire rack for at least 4 hours.

 Video